mattboler/vinsfromscratch/README.md

-# vinsfromscratch
+# VINS from Scratch

-Build a visual-inertial navigation system from the ground up with me!
+An introductory text on the basics of visual-inertial navigation systems (VINS).

+## Motivation

+## Code Companion